aamir-s18/discopogo/README.md

 ## Quick Start
 We provide a [`run_server.sh`](run_server.sh) and a [`run_client.sh`](run_client.sh) to help launch the project.
 Firstly run run_server.sh and then run run_client.sh when you want to create a new client.
-Note that each time you need to open a new terminal window to run the bash script.
+Note that each time you need to open a new terminal window to run a bash script.

-The detailed commands for running is as below:
+The detailed commands for running are as below:
 ```
 cd disco
 nvm use